erindb/corenlp-ec2-startup/README.md

 	* **Step 7: Review Instance Launch**

 		Click launch and make a new key pair if you need to.
 This will be a file that ends with .pem, e.g. `key.pem`.
-I put this file in the directory `.ssh/key.pem`.
+I put this file in my home `.ssh` directory `~/.ssh/key.pem`.

 3. View Instances and get Public DNS